PHASED GISW REOPENING 2020

 - Frequent hand washing and/or sanitizing will be required of all students, faculty, and staff, and we will of course offer support to younger students with handwashing, mask-wearing and physical distancing.
 There will be multiple hand sanitizer stations available throughout the campus, and each classroom will have its own supply of hand sanitizer.

 - Visitors to enter any school buildings will be limited to essential visitors such as school personnel, public safety and health officials.
 Unfortunately, parents will not be able to enter any GISW buildings.
 Drop-off for younger children will take place outside their respective classroom buildings.
-There will be no school tours during school hours, shadow days or visiting students until further notice.
+There will be no campus tours as part of the Admissions process during school hours, shadow days or visiting students until further notice.
 In addition, per applicable regulations, no visitors will be allowed in the preschool at any time.

 - Our Facilities and Cleaning crew will circulate throughout the school day, repeatedly disinfecting all high-touch areas such as door knobs.
 All classrooms will be equipped with disinfectants.
 There will be separate cleaning personnel assigned to the preschool.
 All buildings will be cleaned thoroughly each night.

 - Air Filtration: The school will install a high standard of HVAC filters, changing them on an accelerated schedule.